 If you are interested in more information on how to treat cancer with a ketogenic diet, I recently launched a new eBook which provides all the details.
 Click here or on the book cover to order a copy.

-Dr. Thomas Seyfried in his "Cancer as a Metabolic Disease" book (link below) discusses how keeping blood sugar levels very low and ketones high is an optimal body condition for stopping the growth of the cancer.
+In his book "Cancer as a Metabolic Disease," (link below) Dr. Thomas Seyfried discusses how keeping blood sugar levels very low and ketones high is an optimal body condition for stopping the growth of the cancer.